galaxyproject/bioblend/README.rst

 BioBlend is a Python (2.6 or 2.7) library for interacting with `CloudMan`_ and `Galaxy`_'s API.

+BioBlend is supported and tested on Galaxy release_14.02 and later.

 Full docs are available at http://bioblend.readthedocs.org with a quick library overview also available in `ABOUT.rst <./ABOUT.rst>`_.